This post may include affiliate links; for details, see our disclosure policy.

 Want to make more with this sweet berry?
 Here are some of our favorite blueberry recipes:

-- Bake up Classic Blueberry Muffins, Blueberry Banana Bread or Lemon Blueberry Muffins
+- Bake up Blueberry Muffins, Blueberry Banana Bread, Lemon Blueberry Bread, or Lemon Blueberry Muffins

-- Start the day with Blueberry Baked Oatmeal, Favorite Blueberry Waffles or Classic Blueberry Pancakes
+- Start the day with Blueberry Baked Oatmeal, Blueberry Oatmeal, Blueberry Waffles, Blueberry French Toast Casserole, or Blueberry Pancakes

 - Mix up Easy Blueberry Sauce or whiz a Blueberry Smoothie

-- Bake up a Perfect Blueberry Crumble, Blueberry Crisp or Blueberry Cobbler
+- Bake up a Blueberry Crumble, Blueberry Pie, Blueberry Crisp or Blueberry Cobbler

 This blueberry tart recipe is…